dodderingstalwart/carnac/README.md

 # carnac
-Simple app using go to get Carnac jokes and insults from an sql database.
+Simple app using Go to get Carnac jokes and insults from an sql database.